royalfig/State-of-the-Meeting-2019/docs/acknowledgments/README.md

 yellow shirts were FANTASTIC.
 They were a key to your success, as well as the hard-working organizers.
 Congratulations!
 And thank you very much for hosting us so generously." />
+<pullQuote title="The staff and technicians on the ground were excellent!
+They were kind,
+knowledgeable, responsive, patient, and numerous!!" />
 </div>
 </div>